-Shiitake Mushroom Stew Recipe
+Shiitake Mushroom Stew

-1/2 block of firm tofu drained and cut into cubes
+- 1/2 block firm tofu

-5 green onions, chopped
+- 5 green onions

-2 Tbsp Soy sauce or tamari to taste
+- 2 Tbsp soy sauce or tamari to taste

-6 fresh shiitake mushrooms, sliced
+- 6 fresh shiitake mushrooms

-1 Tbsp toasted sesame oil
+- 1 Tbsp toasted sesame oil

 - 2 cups water

 - Put 2 cups of water into a medium-sized pot and bring the water to a boil.

-- Once the water boils add in your green onions, chili, garlic, ginger and tamari, simmer for a few minutes.
+- Once the water boils add in your green onions, chili, garlic, ginger, and tamari, simmer for a few minutes.

-- While your pot is simmering use pan to fry the tofu cubes in the sesame oil, fry until the tofu is golden brown on all sides.
+- In a pan fry the tofu cubes in the sesame oil, fry until the tofu is golden brown on all sides.

 - Mix the fried tofu and the bit of the sesame oil from frying into the soup mixture.

-- Serve and enjoy your soup.
+- Serve and enjoy your shiitake mushroom stew.